'We want to get this out there so local people know we are trying our best to save this club that has been going for over 100 years'

 Holwell Sports Bowls Club was founded there in 1917 and is the only remaining outdoor bowling club in Melton and Asfordby, supporting players of all abilities up to national final standard.

-And generations of local people have also enjoyed activities and leisure pursuits at The Stute social club.
+And generations of local people have also enjoyed activities and leisure pursuits at The Stute social club, which closed down recently.

 But the sports and social club’s landlords ran into financial difficulties and administrators were called in a year ago.

-The leasehold and freehold of the six-acre site is being sold off and Holwell Sports and Social Club made a bid of £125k on June 3 in a bid to safeguard facilities ahead of the new season.
+The leasehold and freehold of the six-acre site is being sold off and Holwell Sports FC made a bid of £125k on June 3 in a bid to safeguard facilities ahead of the new season.

 This offer was raised to £150k on June 17 after the agents asked them to and the club was informed this would be acceptable, subject to proof of funds.